Welcome to HTI Consultancy,

 Examples from previous clients

-For this client, an early cost-effectiveness model was build.
-They were so early in their technology development, that the potential health benefit needed to be based mainly on expert input.
-The technology had not been officially tested yet, but they client needed to know which patient population would benefit most and whether certain ways of administration would result in higher costs and/or lower health benefit.
-Additionally, the analysis helped the client understand how much better their innovation had to perform compared to the current technologies, and informed the client on the maximum reimbursement price possible given expected performance.
+A client was early in their technology development, so the potential health benefit needed to be based mainly on expert input.
+The technology had not been tested in trial, yet, but the client needed to know which patient population would benefit most.
+And if the type of treatment administration would result in higher costs and/or lower health benefit.
+We built an early cost-effectiveness model to help the client understand how much better their innovation had to perform compared to the current technologies, and informed them on the maximum reimbursement price possible given expected performance.

 Abraham et al. (2024) Benefits of a digital health technology for elderly nursing home residents.
 A de-novo cost-effectiveness model of a Digital Health Technology to aid in the assessment of toileting and containment care needs.
 PLoS ONE.